 New funding set to help create 600 new jobs

-A partnership of public and private organisations – including CENSIS – has been awarded more than £21 million of funding (from the Strength in Places programme) to deliver a digital dairy project that aims to create 600 new jobs in south-west Scotland and Cumbria.
+A partnership of public and private organisations – including CENSIS – has been awarded more than £21 million of government funding provided through UK Research and Innovation’s flagship Strength in Places Fund to deliver a digital dairy project that aims to create 600 new jobs in south-west Scotland and Cumbria.

 Led by Scotland’s Rural College (SRUC), the Digital Dairy Value-Chain could generate an additional £60m a year for a region which produces nearly two billion litres of milk a year.
 The project will provide a platform for research and business innovation in advanced, sustainable, high-value production and processing.

 Globally, the industry produces around 3 per cent of greenhouse gases related to human activity.
 As well as helping to decarbonise the region’s dairy industry, the project will help to develop and retain a skilled and innovative workforce in the area to create new products and new ways of working.
 These will be special to the region but also globally relevant in best practices and changing the perception of dairy as a high-value product.